cloudflare/privacy-gateway-client-library/README.md

-# Sample App Relay Library
+# Sample Privacy Gateway Client Library

 This project contains a sample library that exposes [OHTTP](https://datatracker.ietf.org/doc/html/draft-ietf-ohai-ohttp-02) client-side interfaces for iOS and macOS.
-It is compatible with the [app relay](XXX) and corresponding [gateway](XXX).
+It is compatible with the [app relay](https://github.com/cloudflare/privacy-gateway-relay) and corresponding [gateway](https://github.com/cloudflare/privacy-gateway-server-go).

 ## Build instructions